 The following day we drove further north into BC to a place called McCleese Lake.
 We soon set up camp and began to make dinner pasta which was superb.

 Sam and Jon two of our companions had purchased a small one man tent at the army/navy store in Seattle.
 The tent was small and we all wondered how the two of them both over 6 feet would fit into such small accommodations.

-After this we drove further into Canada and saw some totem poles at the First Nation village of Kispiox.
-This area was a RV park with a historical village which was pretty cool.
+After this, we drove further into Canada and saw some totem poles at the First Nation village of Kispiox.
+This area was an RV park with a historical village which was pretty cool.

 A Writer From Boston

-I found the colorful character at the bar quite interesting.
-I also met Vincent the barkeep who is also and artist of metal artwork.
+I found the colorful characters at the bar quite interesting.
+I also met Vincent the barkeep who is also an artist of metal artwork.
 Vincent was telling me that he ships his art all over the world and that it was on display in the historical village.

 Then one a.m. rolled around and the bar closed.
 I said goodbye to everyone and John, one of the regulars, said, “Speak highly of us eh?” and I told him I would.